Ultimate Guide To WordPress RSS

 • Feed Type: Individual Posts Comments

-• Description: Includes the latest comments made on specific posts
+• Description: RSS Feed that contains the latest comments made on a single post

 • Example Feed: http://yourdomain.com/blog-post-title/feed/